 The array-programming languages chapter operates as a sub-group of ACM's SIGPLAN: the Special Interest Group on Programming LANguages.

-The New York City J Users Group will hold its regular online monthly meeting on Tuesday, June 13th at 6:30 pm EDT.
-Please sign up on our meetup page to get the link to this online event and take a look at our meeting notes .
+The New York City J Users Group will hold its usual monthly meeting on Tuesday, August 13th at 6:30 pm EDT.
+Please take a look at our Meetup site for further information.
+To see notes on this and other past meetings, take a look at our meeting notes .

 ArrayCast - the array languages podcast